matrix-org/matrix-spec-proposals/proposals/3912-relation-based-redaction.md

 ## Unstable prefixes

-Until this proposal is stabilised, `org.matrix.mscXXXX.with_relations` should be used instead of `with_relations`.
+Until this proposal is stabilised, `org.matrix.msc3912.with_relations` should be used instead of `with_relations`.